Skip to content

 True digital champions:

-It’s easy to applaud the star coder, the visionary architect, the bold strategist.
+It is easy to applaud the star coder, the visionary architect, or the bold strategist.

-But the silent alignment, the cross-functional trust, and the shared resilience — that’s what wins the championship.
+But the silent alignment, the cross-functional trust, and the shared resilience — that is what wins the championship.

 When things go wrong, ask: